TalMizrahii/Assembly-Pstrings/README.md

  ![37](https://user-images.githubusercontent.com/103560553/208877270-289d9512-e9b3-422d-a8c3-3f7b5fd32fc4.PNG)

-If any other choice of case is made, the program will print "invalid option!"
+If any other choice of case was made, the program will print "invalid option!"

 ## Installing And Executing